Questions and Answers about Antibiotics in Chicken Production

 - Bacitracin: is an antibiotic used to prevent necrotic enteritis in broilers, an infection caused by the bacteria Clostridium.
 Bacitracin is found most commonly as a topical preparation in human medicine, such as triple antibiotic ointments but is not used for any other purpose in humans.
 It is not on the list of antibiotics considered by the FDA as medically important in humans.

 - Chlortetracycline: is a Tetracycline antibiotic that is primarily used in broilers for preventing and treating diseases.
-It will be phased out for growth promotion purposes in livestock and poultry under the FDA’s guidance plan.
+It was phased out for growth promotion purposes in livestock and poultry in 2016 under the FDA’s guidance plan.

 - Decoquinate: is not an antibiotic.
 It is a non-antibiotic coccidiostat used in veterinary medicine for the control of coccidiosis, a debilitating protozoal infection in poultry.
 Decoquinate has no human usage.